Aecio09/Aecio09/README.md

 ## Hi there
-# Eu sou o Aécio Barbosa
+# I am Aécio Barbosa
-# Sou um estudante
+# I am a student of the curso Tecnologia em Sistemas Para Internet at IFPE